bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+    Adaptive: templates are optimized for each device, server use HTML, which is pre-selected for different devices with different screen size.
+Responsive: use one templete for all devices, devices are detecting by "media queries", flexible grid and images are sized correctly to screen of devices.

-2. Describe what it means to be mobile first vs desktop first.
+2. Describe what it means to be mobile first vs desktop first. mobile first: first we're creating mobile version of the site, then, using media querry with "min-width", we're changing it for the desktop. desktop first: first we're creating desktop version of the site, then, using media querry with "max-width", we're changing it for the mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+    It simply makes calculation process easier.
+When we use `font-size: 62.5%` we count 10px === 1 rem.

 4. How would you describe preprocessing to someone new to CSS?
+    A preprocessor is a program that generate CSS from preprocessor's code with it's own unique syntax.
+It allows you to use variables, mixins, functions, nesting.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+    It's hard to define favorite one, I love it all: nesting, variables, mixins, functions - all can be very helpfull.
+Functions are definitely the hardest part to implement.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.